reedspool/rcverse/README.md

 When you update those values, you'll need to run `fly deploy` to use the new versions.

-## Neon deployment
+## Neon deployment/PostGreSQL dev environment system

 Technically you can use any PostgreSQL database, not just Neon, but this project is using Neon.

 Sign up for a new account with Neon.
 Make a new database.
 Save the PostgreSQL connection string into the `config.env` variable `POSTGRES_CONNECTION` as well as in the Secrets section of your Fly App.

-Create two tables.
-Run these two queries separately in the Neon "SQL Editor":
+Create some tables.
+Run these queries separately in the Neon "SQL Editor":

 ```sql
 CREATE TABLE auth_user (